AaronMcHale/docker-php-drupal-template/docker/README.md

 Following best practice and subscribing to the micro-service philosophy, each primary process runs in its own container.

-For instance, this means that we have separate images and containers for related yet distinct processes, such as: PHP-FPM, Cron and Composer.
-This is in contracts to some other projects where these may be bundled into a single image.
+For instance, this means that we have separate containers for related yet distinct processes, such as: PHP-FPM, Cron and Composer.

 Keeping this separation means that these processes are properly isolated and filesystem permissions can be granted appropriately.
 For instance, the Composer image (./php-composer) is run with the user and group of the user running Composer commands, this is because it may need to write to the entire app directory; whereas the PHP-FPM processes (in the context of Drupal and under normal circumstances) would only need to write to the app/web/sites directory.